et-com/etcom/README.md

 - Check out our [code of conduct](codeOfConduct.md)
 - Feel free to add yourself to the "Who We Are" section of the website.
 Click on Branch and select `gh-pages` to get taken to the website branch.
 Under `_data`, you'll find a file called `members.yml`.
 If you want to try out your git skills, [fork the repository](https://help.github.com/articles/fork-a-repo/), add your data to `members.yml` and [open a pull request](https://help.github.com/articles/about-pull-requests/).
 Or just create an issue, and we'll help you out!

-## Wait What's a 'Mozilla Study Group'?

-Mozilla Study Groups are fun, informal meetups of your friends and colleagues from around your local institution or town to share skills, stories and ideas on using code for research.
-The goal is to create a friendly, no-pressure environment where people can share their work, ask for help on a coding problem, and learn and work together with their peers.

 ## View our lessons and talks

 We keep our lessons and talks in a seperate repository - [studyGroupLessons](https://github.com/bulib/studyGroupLessons) - to help keep things organized.
 Take a minute to check them out!